gosom/google-maps-scraper/README.md

 ```
   -c int
         sets the concurrency.
-By default it is set to half of the number of CPUs (default 8)
+By default it is set to half of the number of CPUs (default NUM_CPU)
   -cache string
         sets the cache directory (no effect at the moment) (default "cache")
   -debug